Trump eyes 20% border tax to pay for wall with Mexico

 WASHINGTON, Jan.
 26, Kyodo

-U.S. President Donald Trump plans to impose a 20 percent tax on all imports from Mexico to pay for a wall on the border with the country, White House Press Secretary Sean Spicer said Thursday.
+U.S. President Donald Trump plans to impose a 20 percent tax on all imports from Mexico to pay for a wall on the border with the country, the White House said Thursday.

-Spicer referred to the plan to reporters after Mexican President Enrique Pena Nieto cancelled a planned meeting with Trump following the new U.S. president's repeated demand that Mexico pay for a border wall.
+White House press secretary Sean Spicer referred to the plan after Mexican President Enrique Pena Nieto cancelled a planned meeting with Trump in Washington due to the new U.S. leader's repeated demand that Mexico pay for a border wall.

-"The president of Mexico and myself have agreed to cancel our planned meeting scheduled for next week," Trump said in an address at a meeting of congressional Republicans in Philadelphia.
+If the United States were to introduce such a tax, it could affect Japanese and other foreign companies, or even American companies, that run manufacturing bases in Mexico primarily for exports to the United States.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.